soracom/coverage-tests/README.md

 Soracom maintains an official list of [Supported Carriers](https://developers.soracom.io/en/docs/reference/carriers/) that provides up-to-date details of its global cellular coverage.
 While this list represents cellular network coverage that is guaranteed through Soracom's roaming contracts and partnerships, there are many additional cellular networks where network access is available to devices using Soracom IoT SIMs but which are not yet officially guaranteed.

 This repository provides supplemental information regarding testing that Soracom has performed for these additional cellular networks.
-Where testing is possible, each of the cellular networks listed in this repository are tested several times to confirm that data transfer is possible.
+Where testing is possible, each of the cellular networks listed in this repository is tested several times to confirm that data transfer is possible.

 ## Test information

 - `Guaranteed` indicates a network where coverage is guaranteed through a roaming agreement.
 - `Validated` indicates a network that has been independently tested and proven to function at the time of the test.
 These networks are not covered by a contract, and no SLA is provided.
-- `Observed` indicates a network where traffic other related activity has been identified but currently cannot be independently tested and verified.
+- `Observed` indicates a network where traffic and other related activity has been identified but currently cannot be independently tested and verified.
 Similarly, these networks are not covered by a contract, and no SLA is provided.

 Please note that these test results are subject to inaccuracies as a result of changes to roaming agreements or technical modifications by the network operator to the network itself.